 Slow learners are children taking a little more time than others do to grasp a concept.
-A child who takes more time and focus to think than others his age is said to be a slow learner.
-This child will hit the basic developmental stages just like his peers, but at a significantly slower rate.
+This child will hit the basic developmental stages just like their peers, but at a significantly slower rate.
 Nevertheless, this development will be relatively even.

-Slow learners may exhibit any or all of the below mentioned characterstics:
+Slow learners may exhibit any or all of the below-mentioned characteristics:

-- Developmental: The child may have some speech problems, or underdeveloped language patterns.
-He may also poor memory and might take a number of repetitive sessions to learn something
+The child may have some speech problems or underdeveloped language patterns.
+S/he may also have poor memory and might take a number of repetitive sessions to learn something.

-- Social: Such children may be seen hanging around with younger age groups.
-Immature social behaviour, a sense of poor judgement, being to himself, and inability to express are also observed
+Such children may be seen hanging around with younger age groups.
+Immature social behavior, a sense of poor judgment, being to themselves, and inability to express are also observed.

-- Personal: A slow learner may get frustrated easily, and may display emotions anxiety, aggression, lower self esteem, and emotional instability
+A slow learner may get frustrated easily and may display emotions, anxiety, aggression, lower self-esteem, and emotional instability.

-- Learning: Slow learners take time to process information, and sometimes grasp concepts only when linked to old.
-They do show proficiency and focus in some subjects or tasks, but may require additional practice to learn and practice new skills
+Slow learners take time to process information and sometimes grasp concepts only when linked to old ones.
+They show proficiency and focus in some subjects or tasks, but may require additional practice to learn and practice new skills.

 The key issues that affect the concentration of a child include: